 On 27/11/2018 Municipal Manager Dr Eddie Rankwana presented his State of the Municipality Report to EXCO for consideration.
 It was approved by Council on 13/12/2018.
 The Report can best be described as a practical assessment of the situation as it presently exists, with recommendations for actions to be implemented to remedy areas requiring urgent and critical intervention.
 Emphasis was placed on expediting the "turnaround of the Municipality and to take the required action to reintroduce discipline and ethics and to address risks facing the Municipality; to eradicate fraud and corruption.
+The plan has been updated quarterly, and regular reporting on implementation is tabled before the Audit Committee as a standing item.

-The following recommendations were made and they are linked to the IDP's 5 Development Priorities below.
+The following recommendations were made, and they are linked to the IDP's 5 Development Priorities below.
 Implementation should go hand-in-hand with the finalization, actioning and monitoring of the Municipality's Turnaround Strategy, which was developed early in 2018.

-- Approach Dept Roads, Transport & Public Works for support by way of plant & equipment for service delivery purposes (COGTA & SBDM to assist with negotiations), - Waste Management : expedite investigation into green technologies and recycling; all landfill sites to be registered.
+- Approach Dept Roads, Transport & Public Works for support by way of plant & equipment for service delivery purposes (COGTA & SBDM to assist with negotiations), - Waste Management: expedite investigation into green technologies and recycling; all landfill sites to be registered.